Skip to content

 2. Containers Missing in Docker Stack Environment

-1. Executing sudo docker stack ls shows dataflux-func
+1. Executing sudo docker stack ls shows dataflux-func.

 Possible causes and solutions: